 There must always be reasonable grounds to carry out a search.
+The School Safeguarding team are notified of any searches and these are logged on the behaviour watch system.
+Follow up action is taken as required, including referral to the appropriate external agency.
 When searching a pupil two members of staff must be present and the one carrying out the search should be the same gender as the pupil being searched.
 When searching pupil possessions, the pupil must be present and the pupil must be informed of why the search is being carried out.
 A search may take place on the school premises or where the member of staff has lawful control of the pupil eg on an educational visit.
 Parents / Carers must be informed that a search has been carried out.